DjFix/studioone_functions/README.md

 ### External Instruments

-_You can use this function in your own custom patch manager script, to send any program and bank changes out to MIDI hardware._
+_You can use this function in your own custom patch manager script, to send program and bank changes out to MIDI hardware._

    - **setProgram** (bank _[integer]_, program _[integer]_)</br>
     Set bank and program for an external instrument